Upselling And Cross-Selling Techniques In Retail

 Kira Swales

 Kira Swales is a copywriter for UK POS.
-Kira has nine years' experience in e-commerce and copywriting, with a background in retail.
+Kira has ten years of experience in e-commerce and copywriting.
 She enjoys researching topics in depth in order to provide readers with the latest information on point of sale merchandising.
 Read more of her comprehensive guides in our Knowledge Hub.

 References